 What Are Some Popular Jobs for Nutrition Majors?

 Whether you're interested in sports nutrition, disease prevention or meal planning, a career in the nutrition field could be right for you.
 You can learn about a few typical jobs for nutrition majors by reading the article below.
-Schools offering Fitness & Nutrition degrees can also be found in these popular choices.

 Overview of Careers for Nutrition Majors